csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 The transformation of a nested relation into a form with fewer (or no) relationvalued attributes is called **unnesting**.
 The books relation has two attributes, author array and keyword set, that are collections, and two attributes, title and publisher,

 that are not.
 Suppose that we want to convert the relation into a single flat relation, with no nested relations or structured types as attributes.
-We can use the following query to carry out the task:

-**22.5 Array and Multiset Types in SQL 959**

-title author pub\name pub\branch keyword Compilers Smith McGraw-Hill New York parsing Compilers Jones McGraw-Hill New York parsing Compilers Smith McGraw-Hill New York analysis Compilers Jones McGraw-Hill New York analysis Networks Jones Oxford London Internet Networks Frick Oxford London Internet Networks Jones Oxford London Web Networks Frick Oxford London Web
+We can use the following query to carry out the task:  title author pub\name pub\branch keyword Compilers Smith McGraw-Hill New York parsing Compilers Jones McGraw-Hill New York parsing Compilers Smith McGraw-Hill New York analysis Compilers Jones McGraw-Hill New York analysis Networks Jones Oxford London Internet Networks Frick Oxford London Internet Networks Jones Oxford London Web Networks Frick Oxford London Web
 ![Alt text](22.3.png)
 ```SQL
 select title, A.author, publisher.name as pubname, publisher.branch